 - Technology: To promote collaboration and small group problem solving for our enrolled students, whether remote or on-campus, MIT will loan a cellular-enabled Apple iPad and Apple Pencil to any undergraduate student who does not already have one, or who wishes to upgrade relative to what they own.

-- For more details and to indicate whether or not you wish to enroll, fill out this short form here.
-Further, as during the spring semester, MIT will once again loan WiFi hotspots and computing equipment, including laptops, to those who need them.
+- MIT will also loan WiFi hotspots and computing equipment, including laptops, to those who need them.
 Visit http://ist.mit.edu/loaner-equipment for more information.

 - 24/7 technical support by phone or email will also be available to all.

-Explore our expanded fall 2020 FAQ page to see answers to some of the questions we’ve been getting from students and parents about the upcoming semester.Fall 2020 FAQs →
+Explore our expanded 2020–2021 FAQ page to see answers to some of the questions we’ve been getting from students and parents about the upcoming semester.2020–2021 FAQs →